Lesson 4 of 6

 The legitimacy of lament

 Job is often remembered as the patient one who endured all kinds of hardships with a stiff upper lip, not complaining about his situation.
-That may well fit the Job described in chapters 1 and 2.
+Indeed, that seems to be the understanding of Job in the only New Testament reference to the book: “You have heard of the endurance of Job” (James 5:11).
+That description may well fit the Job described in chapters 1 and 2.
 If one reads the rest of the book, beginning already with his painful lament in chapter 3, it is apparent that Job is no compliant victim who is willing to suffer in silence.
-The neglect of the defiant, complaining Job in our common thinking is typical of the avoidance of the lament tradition, a tradition that pervades the Bible.
+On the contrary, Job cries out to God and demands that God answer him.
+In this way, the Book of Job is an important example of the lament tradition, a tradition that pervades the Bible.
 When in trouble, people complain and cry out to God for help.
-The image of the stoic sufferer is reinforced by a limited examination of the real Job.
+That lament tradition is also found in the Book of Psalms, in the prophetic books, and in the Book of Lamentations.

 The nature of God